 They parked outside and rushed me in.
 We took the elevator past the door and it went the mile down to the bunker in almost ten seconds.
 I swear I almost hit the ceiling as it went down.

 We stepped out into a brightly lit room, all-white walls, with a couch and small kitchen on one side and a bed on the other.
-Against the far wall was a ham radio and a small television.
+Against the far wall were a ham radio and a small television.

-“Alright.
-Here, you’re obviously pretty banged up.
+“Alright, here.
+You’re obviously pretty banged up.
 Take this for the pain and lay down.
 We’ll keep you updated as things go on.
-One of us will be on duty constantly to monitor the situation.”
-He said as he handed me a couple of pills.
+One of us will be on duty constantly to monitor the situation,” he said as he handed me a couple of pills.